 Making a professional site from scratch, one that does everything right, is really, really hard.
 The solution?
 Don't make sites from scratch.

 Twitter made a framework called Bootstrap.
 It's a bunch of templates, along with stylesheets, and other things.
 We can copy the templates, and change them as we want.
-Bootstrap has been around for a while.
-It's on version 4, and has gotten quite powerful.

-It's free.
+Oh, and it's free.
 Free is good.

 Let's start by looking at page layouts, and some BS (Bootstrap) components.